EqualFiLabs/zkd/docs/INTERFACES.md

 ## 3. C ABI & Multi-Language Bindings

 The prover exports a stable C ABI so that non-Rust applications can embed the engine via shared libraries.
-Generated bindings for Node/TypeScript, Python, Go, .NET, Swift/iOS, and WASI map directly onto this surface.
+Official Phase-0 bindings maintained by the core team cover Python (ctypes/cffi), Flutter/Dart (platform plugin), Node/TypeScript (N-API addon), and WASI (browser/serverless module) in addition to the raw C surface.

+> **Availability:** Go (cgo), .NET (P/Invoke), Java/Kotlin (JNI + AAR), and Swift/iOS (SwiftPM) integrations are deferred to the Ecosystem phase.
+Teams needing them today should rely on the DIY bindings cookbook; these targets are non-normative for determinism guarantees, which remain anchored at the C ABI.

 ### 3.1 Exported Symbols